ankitamin/specbee_assignment/README.md

 	After cloning the repository, navigate to the root folder specbee_assignment and open a terminal window from this folder.

 **Step 2: Configure DDEV**
-Run the following command in the root folder:
+Run the this command in the root folder:
 `ddev config`

 **Step 3: Select Project Name**